 Also in 1996, Lutheran Healthcare became an independent organization from the Lutheran Charities Foundation, now called Lutheran Foundation of St. Louis.
 Lutheran Healthcare changed its name to Lutheran Senior Services (LSS) and introduced the LSS Christian Mission Older Adults Living Life to the Fullest (based on John 10:10).

 Continuing the legacy of doing and serving those in need and honoring the work Rev. Buenger started in 1858, LSS expanded from 1996 to 2005.
 During this time LSS worked to serve even more seniors by developing four additional life plan communities, offering a full continuum of senior living, in the St. Louis metro area, two in Central Missouri, and two in Central Illinois.
 Seeing a need to reach seniors in their own homes, LSS created Home and Community Based Services in 1997.
-This service line includes home health, private duty, and hospice care.
+This service line includes home health, private duty care services, and expert hospice support in St. Louis.
 LSS also started managing or constructing seven HUD Section 202 affordable housing communities in metro St. Louis during this nine-year time frame.

 In 2010, LSS saw a need for short stay rehabilitation and started doing again.
 The organization unveiled its REACH program for short stay rehabilitation guests that same year.
 In 2016, Mason Pointe became the newest addition to the LSS organization.
 This community expanded to a full life plan community with the addition of independent living in 2020.